edespino/cloudberry-site/docs/advanced-analytics/postgis.md

         make && make install
         ```

-## Use PostGIS in Cloudberry Database
+## Use PostGIS in Apache Cloudberry

-After you have compiled and built PostGIS and the supporting extensions successfully on your Cloudberry Database cluster and have started the demo cluster, you can run the following commands to enable PostGIS and the supporting extensions:
+After you have compiled and built PostGIS and the supporting extensions successfully on your Apache Cloudberry cluster and have started the demo cluster, you can run the following commands to enable PostGIS and the supporting extensions:

 ```sql
 $ psql -p 7000 postgres